agenteo/agenteo.github.com/_posts/2014-12-09-ruby-on-rails-filter-pages-using-seach-engine-polymorphic-urls.md

 You don't want to have two URLs serving the same resource ie. `/mid-range-contemporary-gray-decks` and `/gray-mid-range-contemporary-decks`.
 You can prevent this from your UI but users could type or start linking content to it and the curent solution would serve that content.

 Assuming the lookup returns ids ordered according to your SEO value, you could redirect if the original slug doesn't match.
-A solution is to have a `PsycoticRedirect` that given the result of a lookup, would compare it with the requested slug.
+A solution is to have a `PolymorphicSlugRedirect` that given the result of a lookup, would compare it with the requested slug.

 {% highlight ruby %}
-lookup = PsycoticLookup.new(params[:psycotic_slug])
+lookup = PolymorphicSlugLookup.new(params[:polymorphic_slug])
-redirect = PsycoticRedirect.new(params[:psycotic_slug], lookup.ids)
+redirect = PolymorphicSlugRedirect.new(params[:polymorphic_slug], lookup.ids)
 if redirect.execute?
  redirect_to "/digs/#{redirect.destination}"
 end